 How is Cyber Monday different from Black Friday?
 Although many retailers and brands are offering Black Friday deals online, Black Friday is still seen as a time to go to a physical store and deals while Cyber Monday is only online.

 In the past few years, Black Friday and Cyber Monday have merged into a single retail event that boosts both in-store and online shopping.
 Let’s evaluate stats, trends, and consumer behavior to better understand the difference and what you can expect.

-Cyber week shopping trends from 2021 highlight that a whopping 180 million people shopped in-store and online during Black Friday and Cyber Monday.
-Amazon lead the chart with 17.7% of total Black Friday revenue.
-Shoppers spent $301.27 on average from a single online store.
-Holiday-related items, such as clothes, decorations, and presents, Cyber week shopping highlights from 2021made the bulk of the purchase ($215.40)
+Cyber week shopping trends from 2022 highlight that a whopping 196 million people shopped in-store and online during Black Friday and Cyber Monday.
+Amazon was the clear winner again, with 23% of total Black Friday revenue.
+Consumers spent an average of $325.44 on holiday-related purchases, while the expected average spend was highest on Cyber Monday at $218, $13 higher than on Black Friday.

-Overall, we observed sales in 2021 increased 14% from 2020, and Cyber Monday beat Black Friday spending by $1.8 billion.
+Overall, we observed sales in 2022 increased almost 4% from 2021, and Cyber Monday beat Black Friday spending by $2.03 billion.

 Consumer Behavior Differences

 People respond differently to different occasions.
 However, when it comes to the online shopping craze, we don’t see much difference between Black Friday and Cyber Monday.

 However, there are some important consumer behavior patterns that you must consider when developing your ecommerce strategy for the holiday season.

 - 37% of American consumers will start their shopping season in November, while 26% aim to start as early as October.